 A parent input form is sent home in the spring.
 Parents are invited to complete this form and share information about their child.
 When completing a Parent Input Form, please keep in mind that requests for specific teachers are not permitted.
-All McKinley teachers are highly qualified and can meet the needs of all students.
+All Franklin teachers are highly qualified and can meet the needs of all students.
 If an older sibling had a teacher, and the family would prefer to not have that teacher again, this will be considered by administration.
 The same courtesy is extended to teaching staff.
 Siblings are not guaranteed to have their sibling's previous teacher.

-If you have any concerns about your child within the first three weeks of school, please do not call the office and ask for a change of placement or a meeting with an administrator.
+If you have any concerns about your child's teachers, please do not call the office and ask for a change of placement or a meeting with an administrator.
 Please contact your child's teacher directly to set up a parent teacher conference to try and resolve your concerns.
-Once three weeks have passed, and you have had a parent/ teacher conference, if you still have concerns, you may contact an administrator to arrange a meeting with administration, yourself, and your child's teacher to discuss the matter further.
+If you have had a parent/ teacher conference, and you have continued concerns, you may contact an administrator to arrange a meeting with administration, yourself, and your child's teacher to discuss the matter further.
 Most initial concerns work themselves out as children make friends and develop relationships with their new teachers.
+There will be no class changes once school begins.